 “V” Designations on Driver Licenses & ID Cards

-Veterans who live in Florida can add a veteran designation or “V” their driver license or ID card.
+Veterans who reside in Florida can add a veteran designation or “V” their driver license or ID card.
 To add the “V” to a license or ID card, veterans should make an appointment to visit a Tax Collector’s Service Center.
-Veterans seeking a “V” designation should be prepared to present their DD-214, which shows their honorable discharge from active duty military.
-Also, to ensure that Veterans have all the other required documentation they need, click here.
-Additionally, veterans who need to obtain a copy of their DD-214 may request it through the National Archives.
+Veterans seeking a “V” designation should be prepared to present proof of service, including one of the following documents: DD Form 214, Veteran Identification Card, or VA FL24-323 Letter.
+Note: Veterans who need to obtain a copy of their DD-214 may request it through the National Archives.